Reemz1/Project1mindfitness/README.md

 ![Description of workout and muscles targeted](image-9.png)

-- Above are sreenshots from the upperbody page, explaining how to perform the workout, with images included, and the muscles that are targeted.
+- Above are screenshots from the upperbody page, explaining how to perform the workout, with images included, and the muscles that are targeted.

 - There are two more workouts within the upperbody page, documenting how to perform the workout, and which muscles they target.